Quartz/quackbot/slack-events-api-bots/README.md

 - Check the logs
 - Fix that thing
 - Check the logs
-- Deploy by pushing both the bot's lambda function and `slack-events-api-message-handler` to `prod`.
+- Deploy by pushing both the bot's lambda function and `slack-events-api-message-handler` to `prod` using `claudia set-version --version prod`